roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-03 ****** bydawn1958© Cory was so possessed with lust that his mind was not working smoothly and he was determined to fuck Kerri right where she was.
+Cory was so possessed with lust that his mind was not working smoothly and he was determined to fuck Kerri right where she was.
 The fear written all over her face was fuel for his desire and Gary was voicing his encouragement.
 "Fuck the slut," he whispered to his friend and even moved in closer to assist Cory.

  Sally realized that Cory was about to fuck the woman while she herself was right there.
 It was degrading and inconsiderate but still she lay absolutely motionless, letting Cory do as he pleased.
 Recovering somewhat from the unexpected orgasm, Sally whispered to her beau, "I want to see you put your big cock in her and make her sorry for what she did to you this afternoon."